Permutation groups, partition lattices and block structures: Permutation Groups

 (b) If $(M,\sqsubseteq_1)$ is included in $(M,\sqsubseteq_2)$, then the intersection of these two posets is just the first, and so the same relation holds for the generalised wreath products, whence the first is a subgroup of the second.

 A \emph{linear extension} of a poset $M$ is a total order which includes the poset.
 It is a standard result that a poset is the intersection of all its linear extensions.
 (If $i$ is below $j$ in the poset, then $i$ is below $j$ in every linear extension.
-Conversely, if $i$ and $j$ are incomparable, then there are two linear extensions, in one of which $i$ is below $j$, and in the other $j$ is below $i$.)
+Conversely, if $i$ and $j$ are incomparable, there is a linear extension in which $i$ is below $j$, and one in which $j$ is below $i$.)

 If $G_i$ is a permutation group on $\Omega_i$ for $i=1,2,\ldots,N$, then the \emph{iterated wreath product} of these groups is

 Thus, it is the generalised wreath product of the groups over the standard linear order on $\{1,2,\ldots,N\}$.
 (In fact the brackets are not necessary since the wreath product is associative.)